Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • Closing costs are curbed.
 The buyer might also benefit because closing costs are minimized in private home sale transactions between a buyer and a seller.

 • No appraisal is needed.
-With no need to get a new mortgage on the property, a home appraisal isn’t required for a mortgage assumption, although the buyer could request an appraisal as part of the general home purchase agreement.
+With no need to get a new mortgage on the property, a home appraisal isn’t required for a mortgage assumption, which can save time and money.
+The buyer could request an appraisal as part of the general home purchase agreement, however.

 Downsides of an Assumable Mortgage

 • Upfront cash may be required.
-To meet terms of an assumable mortgage, the buyer may need to have a substantial amount of upfront cash or take out a second mortgage to close the deal.
+To meet the terms of an assumable mortgage, the buyer may need to have a substantial amount of upfront cash or take out a second mortgage to close the deal.
 This usually occurs when the property’s value is greater than the mortgage balance.
+The seller has perhaps built up considerable equity over the years.

 • Second mortgages can be problematic.
 Second mortgages aren’t always easy to obtain, as mortgage lenders may be reluctant to issue a second home loan when the original mortgage still has a balance due.
-And a second mortgage probably carries closing costs.
+And a second mortgage probably carries closing costs, meaning the seller needs to shell out more cash.

 • The property may be in distress.
-In some cases, the home seller may be eager to get out of an expensive home and may be behind on payments.
+In some cases, the home seller may be eager to get out of a home that is proving to be too expensive for their budget.
+Simply put, they might be behind on payments.
 In that event, the mortgage lender may require the mortgage to be made current (meaning getting up to date on payments) before it will approve an assumable mortgage.

 • FHA loans carry an add-on.
-The mortgage insurance premium for FHA loans, if the home seller put less than 10% down, lasts for the entire loan term.
+If the home seller put down less than 10% of the home’s cost when getting an FHA loan, there will be a mortgage insurance premium for the entire loan term.
+This would add to the buyer’s monthly costs.

-Possibility of a lower interest rate than market rate Buyer must make up difference if home value exceeds mortgage balance
+Possibility of a lower interest rate than market rate, saving money over the life of the loan Buyer must make up difference if home value exceeds mortgage balance

 Reduced closing costs Home may be in distress